Introduction

 Job assessment serves as the foundation for determining fair compensation:

-• Determining Salary Scales and Pay Structures: Based on job evaluation outcomes, organizations can establish salary scales and pay structures that align with job worth and organizational goals.
+- Determining Salary Scales and Pay Structures: Therefore, using job evaluation, organizations can be in a position to create structures that provide pay scales and structures that can meet the job worth as well as organizational goals.

 Performance Management and Development